pt fr it es uk

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Playa Brava sea water temperatures peak in the range 22 to 25°C (72 to 77°F) on around the 25th of January and are at their coldest on about the 16th of August, in the range 16 to 19°C (61 to 66°F).
-Playa Brava sea water temperatures are always warm reach their maximum in late January.
+Playa Brava sea water temperatures peak in the range 22 to 25°C (72 to 77°F) on around the 25th of January and are at their coldest on about the 17th of August, in the range 16 to 19°C (61 to 66°F).
+Playa Brava sea water temperatures are always warm reach their highest in late January.
 You'll need a 2mm neoprene top or a shorty at dawn/dusk or if it's windy.
 The coldest seasonal sea water temperatures at Playa Brava in the middle of August lend themselves to a 4/3mm wetsuit or a 3/2mm suit and 3mm neoprene boots.

 Actual sea surface water temperatures close to shore at Playa Brava can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Playa Brava.
 Refer to our detailed weather forecasts for this information.